glouppe/info8006-introduction-to-ai/projects/project3/README.md

 In addition to `bayesfilter.py`, you are asked to submit a short (2 pages) report.

-1. Describe mathematically the sensor model of the rusty sensor, as implemented in `_get_evidence` of the `BeliefStateAgent` class.
+1. Describe mathematically the observational model of the rusty sensor, as implemented in `_get_evidence` of the `BeliefStateAgent` class.

 2. Provide a unified parametrized transition model from which the ghosts `scared`, `afraid` and `confused` can be derived.
 Derive this model from the ghost implementations found in `/pacman_module/ghostAgents.py` (functions `getDistribution`).
 Your model should specify a single free parameter.